 Damir graduated summa cum laude from the University of Southern California with a B.S. in business administration.
-He currently lives in San Francisco and can be found on a soccer field in his spare time.
+He currently lives in New York City.

 How did your upbringing influence your desire to get into venture capital?